geprc/QRcode_EPD/README.md

 ﻿# QRcode_EPD
-QRcode library for e-ink paper display with Arduino framework, test on borad esp32.
+QRcode library for e-ink paper display with Arduino framework, tested on esp32.